Nathaniel A. Lynd, Ph. D.

 Research: Gang’s research focus is on advanced healthcare materials and microbial directed polymer synthesis.

 Bio: Jennifer graduated from State University of New York at Stony Brook with a B.E. in Chemical and Molecular Engineering in 2016.
-Spent three years under Dr. Tadanori Koga researching the self-assembly of block polymers in thin films at the polymer-substrate interface.
-Jennifer studied a minor in Japanese Studies, and worked as a TA for Organic Chemistry for 3 years
+She studied the self-assembly of block polymers in thin films at the polymer-substrate interface during undergrad.
+Jennifer received a minor in Japanese Studies, and worked as a TA for Organic Chemistry.
+In 2016 she came to UT to pursue PhD research advised by Prof Lynd.

-Research: My research will focus on the design and optimization of catalysts for epoxide based monomer polymerization.
+Research: Jennifer’s research will focus on the design and optimization of catalysts for epoxide based monomer polymerization.
+She studies structure-kinetic relationships of organometallic catalysts that are used to achieve new polyethers.

 Bio: Jai Hyun Koh graduated from Seoul National University (SNU) with a M.S. and a B.S. in Chemical and Biological Engineering.
 While at SNU, he conducted research under Dr. Kookheon Char on developing soft lithographic techniques for biomimetic water-repelling surfaces.
 After graduation, Jai Hyun worked as a research scientist at Korea Institute of Science and Technology (KIST) where he did research on electrocatalytic CO2 reduction.
 In 2016, he moved to the University of Texas at Austin to pursue a Ph.D. degree in Chemical Engineering.
 He is co-advised by Dr. Nathaniel A. Lynd and Dr. C. Grant Willson.